czende/cron-docker-dump-dropbox/README.md

 - curl installed
 - cron installed
 - docker installed
-- running MySQL docker image with some database
+- running MySQL docker container with some database
 - gzip installed
 - MySQL docker container ID (you can retrieve it by 'docker ps')
 - your dropbox oAuth token